 Economist Milton Friedman said that “all debts are paid.”
 They are paid by one side or the other.
 In the case of student loans, the two sides are the former students who are the borrowers, and the government, as representative for the taxpayers, who funded the government that made these loans.

 Either way, all debts are paid.
 Either the debt will be paid by the borrowers, or the debt will be paid by the lenders.
 In this case, we can simplify it to the debt will be paid by the students, or the debt will be paid by the taxpayers.
 There are no other options.
 The debt is not transferred to Martians or some such thing.
 It is either paid by the students who took on the debt or paid by the taxpayers who loaned the money.
 There are no other possibilities.

 This is no different than any other debt.
 The money is loaned.
 Either the borrower pays it back or the lender is out the money.
 Either way the debt is paid by someone.
 There’s still no free lunch.

 Pulling off the Bandage

-Once forgiveness happens, and a fair number of voters get a windfall right before an important election, what happens next?
-What happens with the problem, which seems to be rooted in the cost of college and how it is paid for?
+Once forgiveness happens and a fair number of voters get word of a windfall right before an important election, what happens next?
+What happens with the problem (which seems to be rooted in the cost of college and how it is paid for)?
 Is there anything different for those who come next?

-No, there’s not.
-Other than they have seen forgiveness for people with their exact same circumstances.
+No, there’s not — though they will have seen forgiveness for people with their exact same circumstances.

 What Should Be Done?

 Congress created the federal student loan system and made a large amount of money available, and schools raised their prices.
 Congress sets the rates on student loans.
-Somehow Congress thinks it can now portray itself as heroic by transferring student debt from the borrowers to other taxpayers.
+Somehow, the government thinks it can now portray itself as heroic by transferring student debt from the borrowers to other taxpayers.
 We should demand real solutions.
 This bandage is not the cure.